-1. Cash and Pooled Investments
+1. Cash

 The Community Health Board's available cash balances are pooled and invested by St. Louis County in accordance with Minnesota statutes.
-The Community Health Board's cash balances and investments are at fair value based on quoted market prices.
 Additional disclosures defining cash and pooled investments can be found in the St. Louis County Comprehensive Annual Financial Report.